 No visit to Sydney is complete without a day trip to the nearby Blue Mountains.

 Regarded as one of the best day trips on the East Coast of Australia, the beautiful, forested mountains are full of wildlife, history and mythology.
-I went out on the Blue Mountains Day Trip with Stray for an outstanding day, jam-packed with activities, an awesome guide, friendly bus buddies, and beautiful scenery.
+I went out on the Blue Mountains Day Trip before my Stray tour from Sydney began.
+It was an outstanding day, jam-packed with activities, an awesome guide, friendly bus buddies, and beautiful scenery.

 I had heard of this mountain range before, but never thought to wonder how they got their name.
 It was one of the first things I learned on my Stray trip, and I was pleased to discover there is an actual reason for it – the mountains are covered with millions of eucalyptus trees, which produce oil into the atmosphere.
 These droplets of eucalyptus oil distort the light so that the entire mountain range appears under a blue haze.

 We arrived at the tiny mountain town of Glenbrook for a coffee and a snack.
-Alex also bought our sandwiches here that would later be our lunch.
+We also left sandwiches here that would later be our lunch.
 It was cool knowing that we were helping a really small town’s economy (population around 5,000) by buying our food and coffee there, rather than in the bustling metropolis of Sydney.
 Not to mention the pastries at the local bakery were absolutely delectable.
-On the bus, Alex told us a bit about Aboriginal culture, and how historically, they passed on their wisdom and lessons through storytelling.

 Our first lookout of the day was the famous Three Sisters.
 We eagerly disembarked and raced down to the viewing platforms.
 You could hear a collective gasp when we laid our eyes on the prize.
 Our sisters did not disappoint.